sneha1012/sneha1012/README.md

 # Hi!
 I'm Sneha Maurya (She/her) 👩‍💻

-I am Sneha Maurya, currently embarking on a Master's journey in Data Science at Columbia University.
-My interests encompass Data Science, the intricacies of Large Language Models (LLMs), Machine Learning, Deep Learning and Software Development.
+Data Science graduate student at Columbia University, Expected to graduate in decemeber 2025.
+My interests span Data Science, Machine Learning, Deep Learning, and Large Language Models (LLMs).
+Recently, I have been diving deeper into reinforcement learning, while also working on building and implementing research papers on LLMs to gain a stronger understanding of their inner workings and practical applications.

 # Work Experience 🖥️ :briefcase:
 - :atom: Graduate Teaching Assistant @Columbia Business School